hnes/libaco/README.md

 # Tutorials

-The `test_aco_tutorial_0.c` in this repository shows the basic usgae of libaco.
+The `test_aco_tutorial_0.c` in this repository shows the basic usage of libaco.
 There is only one main co and one standalone non-main co in this tutorial.
 The comments in the source code is also very helpful.

 The `test_aco_tutorial_1.c` shows the usage of some statistics of non-main co.
 The data structure of `aco_t` is very clear and is defined in `aco.h`.